 NARRATRICE

-Picasso gave Dali money and prompted a few commissions that helped his young fellow Spaniard to take his first steps in Paris; first steps that led the Spaniard first to a brothel, then to the Bal Tabarin, where he met a great friend of Picasso’s and Breton’s, who was soon to become his friend too: Paul Eluard.
+Picasso gave Dali money and prompted a few commissions that helped his young fellow Spaniard to take his first steps in Paris.
+These led the Spaniard first to a brothel, then to the Bal Tabarin, where he met a great friend of Picasso’s and Breton’s, who was soon to become his friend too: Paul Eluard.

 TC : 04 43 04